crash2032/Arduinio-Mega-MIDI-Loop-Switcher/README.md

 # Relays connection

+Here is example of a basic relay setup for 4 pedals.
+To extend it - connect output of the relay module 1 to input of the relay module 2.

 ![N|Solid](relays.jpg)

 Each relay power consumption is about 70mA, so use powerful and quality power adapter.
 Some of you could face some noises when FX engaged - check that you connected all grounds from all input jacks to the - of the power.